shapespark/api/README.md

 defaults to `6`.
 + `color`: optional, three RGB values in `[0,1]` range, in linear color space, defaults to `[0.855,0.863,1]`.
++ `ambientLight`: optional, an object that configures ambient lighting parameters.
+If `ambientLight` is missing, default ambient lighting parameters are used, if `ambientLight` is set to null, ambient lighting is disabled.
 + `ambientOcclusion`: optional, an object that configures ambient occlusion parameters.
 If `ambientOcclusion` is missing, default ambient occlusion parameters are used, if `ambientOcclusion` is set to null,